Ralph Johns

 These devices can work in several ways.
 The way the ports are opened can vary according to the type, make, model and capabilities of the devices you have.

 Your ISP provides you with an IP address.
 This connection has all it's ports open.
-(Well - This is becoming less true as certain ISPs block port 5060 for their own VoIP services).
+(Well - This is/was becoming less true as certain ISPs block port 5060 for their own VoIP services).
 Your Modem has several hundred ports open as it comes from the factory.
 On some it will be all ports (0-65535) but on many it will those ports below but including port 1024.
 This will allow you to contact most everyday web services such as browsing, email and FTP straight out-of-the-box.

 If your device does not have the ports required for iChat open (See the Mac Firewall details above) it will effectively be a hardware Firewall.